 Board performance evaluation

-The 2016 evaluation of the Board and its Committees was conducted internally with support from an independent external facilitator with no connection to IHG.
+An external facilitator, with no connection to IHG, was engaged to lead the 2016 external evaluation of IHG's Board and its Committees.
 The process undertaken for the 2016 evaluation and actions are reported on page 56 of our Annual Report.